Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Numerical Results

-which is the optimum scheme for a decode-and-forward relay network (see Remark~1); \item {\it Mid-point} scheme selects the RIS that has the minimal distance to the mid-point between the TX and the RX. \end{enumerate}
+which is the optimum scheme for a decode-and-forward relay network \cite{atapattu2020locationbased}; \item {\it Mid-point} scheme selects the RIS that has the minimal distance to the mid-point between the TX and the RX. \end{enumerate}